KRMisha/Makefile/README.md

 The section on [adding libraries](#adding-libraries) explains how to add a library using the common `INCLUDES`, `LDFLAGS`, and `LDLIBS` variables which are shared between all platforms.
 However, in some cases, a library may need to be linked differently by platform.
 Examples of such platform-specific library configurations include:

-- Adding a library needed only for code enabled on a certain platform
+- Adding a library needed only for code enabled on a certain platform.
-- Using `-framework` over `-l` to link a library on macOS
+- Using `-framework` over `-l` to link a library on macOS.
-- Specifying a different path for a library's compiled files with `-L`
+- Specifying a different path for a library's compiled files with `-L`.

 The Makefile is designed to support these kinds of platform-specific configurations alongside one another.